Sant0sSilva/Coinography/lib/to_do_list.md

 - Alert for price target.
 - ROI calculator
 - make coin home leaner
-- make it so adding the same coin
+- make it so you can add on to same coin